noahlz/calc/README.md

 Acknowledgements
 ================

-I used Eric Robert's _Programming Abstractions in C_ (Addison Wesley, 1997) as a reference in coding my original implementation.
+I used Eric Robert's _Programming Abstractions in C_ (Addison Wesley, 1997) as a reference in coding my implementation.
 Chapter 14 "Expression Trees" describes an almost identical problem.

 License
 =======